breadbread1984/YOLOv3-tf2.0/README.md

 python3 train_keras.py
 ```

-here are some results of my model which can be downloaded [here](#).
+here are some results of my model which can be downloaded [here](https://pan.baidu.com/s/1QEqUUsRhHmUMij-jyA2EFg) with password mvvj.
 I trained YOLO v3 from scratch for 500k iterations with batch size 8 on a single gtx 1080 ti. which is far from the quality of the official darknet model which was trained on four gtx1080 for 500k iterations.
 I show my result here anyway.

 <p align="center">
   <table>